arcrowell/arcrowell.github.io/README.md

 # Mission Statement
-To provide solutions by analyzing data that in turn create actionable strategies that contribute to making positive impacts on an organization.
+To provide solutions by analyzing data that lead to actionable strategies that contribute to making positive impacts on an organization.

 ---
 ### Education